 First and foremost, you should recognize that you will need a prescription for your new contact lenses.
 There are some countries where this isn’t the case.
 However, for the most part, you will require a prescription for contact lenses of any kind.
 In many cases, you will even need a prescription for colored contact lenses, which may be used for aesthetic purposes only.

 Before you purchase contact lenses, make sure that you discuss contact lenses with an eye doctor.
-This will require an eye test, which is what is used to determine your prescription.
+The eye doctor will perform an eye test to determine your prescription.
 You will also need to have a lens fitting to ensure your new lenses are suited to your eyes.

 One of the most important things to consider about reading a contact lens prescription is that it is much different from a glasses prescription.
 This is particularly important for those who may already have a prescription for their glasses and believe that they can use that same prescription for contact lenses.
 This is not the case.